Legend of Destruction

-Legend of Destruction (אגדת חורבן) is an Israeli animated historical drama film, directed by director Gidi Dar, who wrote the screenplay in collaboration with Shuli Rand (based on an idea by Dr. Etan Bloom) Talmudic stories of the destruction of Jerusalem and the Second Temple.
+Legend of Destruction (אגדת חורבן) is a 2021 animated historical drama film, directed by director Gidi Dar, who wrote the screenplay in collaboration with Shuli Rand.
+It is an interpretation of Talmudic stories of the destruction of Jerusalem and the Second Temple.

-Actors Shuli Rand, Ze'ev Revach, Amos Tamam, Moni Moshonov, Yael Abukasis and Yigal Naor voice the lead roles in the Hebrew Version.

-In 2022, a new English version was recorded in the US, with voice acting by Oscar Isaac, Elliott Gould, Evangeline Lilly, Billy Zane and Marilu Henner, amongst others.
+In 2023, a new English version was finalized, after it was recorded in the US, with voice acting by Oscar Isaac, Elliott Gould, Evangeline Lilly, Billy Zane and Marilu Henner, amongst others.